January 13, 2020

 Attract

-The attract portion of your marketing efforts consists of using tactics like social media, content, SEO and ads to draw people to your site that can benefit from your solution.
+The attract portion of your marketing efforts consists of using tactics like social media, content, SEO, and ads to draw people to your site that can benefit from your solution.

 The key to the inbound marketing attract stage is meeting your prospects where they are at.
-You need to understand who your buyer personas are, what kind of information they’re looking for and where they go to find it.
+You need to understand who your buyer personas are, what kind of information they’re looking for, and where they go to find it.

 Engage

-Once you attract visitors to your website with marketing content, you need to engage with them so they’ll convert into a lead and continue interacting with your company.
-To do so, use tactics like pop-up forms, email marketing, chatbots and marketing automation.
+Once you attract visitors to your website with marketing content, you need to engage with them, so they’ll convert into a lead and continue interacting with your company.
+To do so, use tactics like pop-up forms, email marketing, chatbots, and marketing automation.

 Delight

-Finally, use smart content, email marketing, conversational marketing, video and long-form content to delight your leads with as many relevant educational materials as possible.
+This stage is about exceeding expectations and providing maximum value to your leads.
+Use smart content, email marketing, conversational marketing, video and long-form content to delight your leads with as many relevant educational materials as possible.

 Encourage long-lasting brand loyalty with content that provides so much value your leads want to share it with others.